 doing the ice caving in iceland in march

-A fun addition to March’s merriment is Mustache March, known as Mottumars in Icelandic.
+A addition to March’s is Mustache March, known as Mottumars in Icelandic.
 Many Icelandic men take part in the annual tradition of forgoing shaving to raise money for various charities and causes.
 Follow the locals lead by holding on to your facial hair during your visit to Iceland in March if you want to blend in!

 Reykjavik in winter time